WHAT IS THE EVOLUTION?

 DOES MY CHILD HAVE TO TRY OUT?

 Not for Academy soccer.
 We want any child interested in our program to have the opportunity to participate, learn, grow and have a fun and challenging experience.
-Please note however that roster space on our teams is limited.
+Please note however that space in our Academy programs is limited.
 We form teams each season based on player interest, coach availability and other factors.
-Sometimes a player may not be quite ready to make the leap from Recreational to Academy soccer, or we don't have enough players to form a team, which is why we also offer our Skills Development (training only) program an alternative.
+Sometimes a player may not be quite ready to make the leap from Recreational to Academy soccer, or we don't have enough players to form a team, which is why we also offer our Skills Development Program (training only) an alternative.